vbmania/RxValidator/README.md

 ```

 ## I want to be...
 * More Built-in Validation Rules.
+(Help me.
+Welcome to PR.)
 * Support More Type (Array, Float, Double, etc)
 * More Flexible Code via Generics.